mrezabayat/iamsorush/content/posts/cpp-lambda-functions/index.md

 ## Goal

-I want to solve a traffice problem (see references) with MPI.
+I want to solve a traffic problem (see references) with MPI.

 - We have a road comprised of n points.
 - Cars move over these points.
-- At each time step, each car may move to next point.
+- At each time step, each car may move to the next point.
-- A car moves only if next point is empty.
+- A car moves only if the next point is empty.
 - The road has periodic boundaries.